adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 0 is simple enough, like i expected. these first few projects are very milky

 task 1 was long again which is fine just unfortunate now

+task 2 i went for a much cleaner solution now, so thats good